mattslight/abookforlife/abookforlife.md

 Select and collect all the words and sentences that in all your readings have been to you like the blast of a trumpet.

-Feet sandaled with dreams tread paths of vision leading to wisdom’s sharp peaks.
+Feet sandalled with dreams tread paths of vision leading to wisdom’s sharp peaks.

 The swiftest horse can't overtake a word once spoken